CAHLR/pyBKT/README.md

 ## Installing Boost-Python ##

-If you have Lib Boost already installed, pip will install pyBKT with fast c++ inferencing.
+If you have Boost already installed, pip will install pyBKT with fast C++ inferencing.
 Boost is already installed on Ubuntu distributions.
 If it is not installed on your machine, type `sudo apt install libboost-all-dev`.
 Use whichever package manager is appropriately suited to your distribution.
-Without Boot, pip will install pyBKT without c++ speed optimizations.
+Without Boost, pip will install pyBKT without C++ speed optimizations.

 ## Installing ##